 plywood using a router with a circle cutting attachment; this is the

-All rings and sectors are 42 cm O.D., with the rings
+and sectors are 42 cm O.D., with the rings

 sector (left) and the two rings (center and right) that combine to form